kthohr/mcmc/README.md

 ## Automatic Differentiation

-By combining Eigen with the [Autodiff library](https://autodiff.github.io), OptimLib provides experimental support for automatic differentiation.
+By combining Eigen with the [Autodiff library](https://autodiff.github.io), MCMCLib provides experimental support for automatic differentiation.

 Example using forward-mode automatic differentiation with BFGS for the Sphere function: